vuvk/retard_sound_system/README.md

 About
 -----
-RetardSoundSystem (RSS) is a simple sound system that wraps the standard Java Sound API.
+RetardSoundSystem is a simple sound system that wraps the standard Java Sound API.

-Feature
+Features
 -----
-Mixing several sounds in a separate thread.
+- Mixing several sounds in a separate thread.
+- Playing, buffering sounds from file, memory, stream, URL or as resource from jar.
+- Playing music from file, memory, stream, URL or as resource from jar.

 Intentionally it used old Java 7 standard.

 Demo
 -----